OpenMS/OpenMS-docs/docs/introduction.md

 In a typical mass spectrometer, three principal components can be identified:

-- **Ion Source**: A mass spectrometer only handles ions.
+- **Ion Source**: A mass spectrometer only handles {term}`ions`.
 Thus, charge needs first be transferred to uncharged particles.
 The component responsible for the ionization is the ion source.
-Different types of ion sources and ionization techniques exist with electrospray ionization (ESI) being currently the most widely used ionization technique for mass spectrometry-based proteomics.
+Different types of ion sources and ionization techniques exist with {term}`electrospray ionization (ESI)` being currently the most widely used ionization technique for mass spectrometry-based proteomics.

-- **Mass Analyzer**: Most commonly used mass analyzer in proteomics are time-of-flight (TOF) mass analyzers, quadrupole mass filters, and orbitrap analyzers.
+- **Mass Analyzer**: Most commonly used mass analyzer in proteomics are {term}`time-of-flight (TOF)` mass analyzers, {term}`quadrupole mass filters`, and {term}`orbitrap analyzers`.
 In TOF mass analyzers, the ions are accelerated in an electric field.
   The flight time of an ion allows calculating the velocity which in turn is used to calculate the mass-to-charge ratio (m/z).
 Varying the electric field allows filtering certain mass-to-charge ratios before they enter the detector.
 In quadrupole mass filters, ions pass through an oscillating electric field created by four parallel rods.
 For a particular voltage, only ions in a certain mass-to-charge range will reach the detector.
 The orbitrap is an ion trap mass analyzer (and detector) that traps ions in orbital motion between a barrel-like outer electrode and a spindle-like central electrode allowing for prolonged mass measurement.
 As a result of the prolonged mass measurements, a high mass resolution can be achieved.

 - **Detector**: The last component of the mass spectrometer is the detector.
 It determines the abundance of ions that passed through the mass analyzer.
 Ion intensities (a value that relates to its abundance) and the mass-to-charge ratio are recorded in a mass spectrum.

 A sample is measured over the retention time of the chromatography typically resulting in tens of thousands of spectra.
-The measurement of one sample is called an MS run and the set of spectra called an MS(1) map or peak map.
+The measurement of one sample is called an MS run and the set of spectra called an {term}`MS(1)` map or peak map.

 ![](images/introduction/spectrum_peakmap.png)

 The left image displays spectrum with peaks (m/z and intensity values) and the right image shows spectra stacked in retention time yielding a peak map.

-In proteomics and metabolomics, the MS1 intensity is often used for the quantification of an analyte.
-Identification based on the MS1 mass-to-charge and the isotope pattern is highly ambiguous.
+In proteomics and metabolomics, the MS(1) intensity is often used for the quantification of an analyte.
+Identification based on the MS(1) mass-to-charge and the isotope pattern is highly ambiguous.
 To improve identification, tandem mass spectrometry (MS/MS) can be applied to assess the analyte substructure.
 To this end, the precursor ion is isolated and kinetically fragmented using an inert gas (e.g., Argon).
-Fragments produced by collision-induced fragmentation (CID) are stored in an MS2 (or MS/MS) spectrum and provide information that helps to resolve the ambiguities in identification.
+Fragments produced by {term}`collision-induced dissociation (CID)` are stored in an MS^2^ (or MS/MS) spectrum and provide information that helps to resolve the ambiguities in identification.
 Alternatively, MS/MS spectra can be used for quantification.